matheuscscp/pimenta-judge/README.md

 `A.in1`, `A.in2`, `A.sol3` and `A.sol3`

 ### Directory `www`
 Files of the web interface, like HTML, CSS and JavaScript.
-Feel free to modify the web interface of you contest!
+Feel free to modify the web interface of your contest!
 Just remember that some things are C++ hard-coded (like [this](https://github.com/matheuscscp/pimenta-judge/blob/master/src/scoreboard.cpp)) and the problems' colors are in the beginning of `www/script.js`:
 ```javascript
 var problems = [];
 problems["A"] = "#FF0000";